solo-fsw/opensesame-tobii-env/README.md

 1. Run `run_os3_in_env.bat` to activate the opensesame3-py38 environment and launch OpenSesame.

 > Creating the environment may take quite long (possibly 15+ minutes); please be patient!

+# Troubleshooting
+- `run_osx_in_env.bat` file does not work: activate the environment and run OpenSesame manually:
+  - Open the Anaconda prompt (click on Windows Start menu and type "Anaconda prompt".
+  - Type `conda activate opensesame4-py310` or `conda activate opensesame3-py38` to activate the environment.
+  - Type `opensesame` to run opensesame.
+- The environment was not installed properly: try removing and reinstalling the environment:
+  - Open the Anaconda prompt (click on Windows Start menu and type "Anaconda prompt".
+  - Type `conda remove -n opensesame4-py310 --all -y` or `conda remove -n opensesame3-py38 --all -y` to remove the environment.
+This can take a while.
+  - Check if the environment was removed from C:\Users\%USERNAME%\.conda\envs.
+  - Install the environment again using the `create_env_opensesamex-pyx.bat` script.